Windows SharePoint Service is now deprecated.

-Nuxeo enables you to create and edit MS Office documents stored in Nuxeo directly from your OS desktop, without having to go on your Nuxeo application in your browser.
-This is possible thanks to the support of the WebDAV (Web-based Distributed Authoring and Versioning) and Windows SharePoint Service (WSS) protocols.
+The Nuxeo Platform enables you to create and edit MS Office documents stored in the Nuxeo Platform directly from your OS desktop, without having to go on your Nuxeo application in your browser.
+This is possible thanks to the support of the WebDAV (Web-based Distributed Authoring and Versioning) and WSS (Windows SharePoint Service) protocols.

-For both protocols, you don't need to install an extension or configure Nuxeo.
-You just need to add Nuxeo as a network drive.
+For both protocols, you don't need to install an extension or configure the Nuxeo Platform.
+You just need to add the Platform as a network drive.
 You will then be able to do the following actions on Nuxeo MS Office documents, from your OS desktop directly:

-Depending on your OS, the steps to follow so Nuxeo is seen by the OS as an external drive are different depending on your OS.
+Depending on your OS, the steps to follow so the Nuxeo Platform is seen by the OS as an external drive are different depending on your OS.

 - Open the Windows Explorer.